simoncen/ethTransC/README.md

   4. Set the message user want to convey with the transaction.

 * Users can checkout the transaction record on the bottom of the screen with the associated address, amount of ethereum, gif, and message.
+* The login, market, exchange, documentation, and wallets button are not immplemented.
+They are not the main features of this application.

 ## Main Page:
 <img width="1792" alt="ethTransC" src="https://user-images.githubusercontent.com/56233967/148585653-071c44db-3c41-49df-969e-7fd456ec47df.png">